marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/imageindex.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IMAGE_INDEX, coarray, IMAGE_INDEX, images, cosubscript to image index conversion

 .. _image_index:

-.. index:: IMAGE_INDEX

-.. index:: coarray, IMAGE_INDEX

-.. index:: images, cosubscript to image index conversion

 IMAGE_INDEX --- Function that converts a cosubscript to an image index
 **********************************************************************